1. Introduction

 3.4.4.
 Acceptance thresholds

-There are two separate tables for acceptability thresholds, as operational risk and information risk are not calculated in the same way.
+There are two separate tables for acceptability thresholds, as operational risk and information risk are calculated differently.
 Information risks are calculated using three criteria:

-Modification of thresholds levels of informations risks.
+1. Modification of threshold levels of informations risks.
 The table displayed above (as well as the risk analysis tables) is updated automatically.

-Modification of thresholds levels of operational risks.
+3. Modification of threshold levels of operational risks.
 The table displayed above (as well as the risk analysis tables) is updated automatically.

 3.5.
 Deliverable: Context validation